What is nipple reduction?

 How is nipple reduction performed?

 The surgery is performed on an outpatient basis under local or general anaesthesia.
-Your surgeon makes several small incisions and removes excess tissue of the nipple.
+Your surgical practitioner makes several small incisions and removes excess tissue of the nipple.
 Sometimes the skin from around the nipple neck is removed, pushing the outer portion back and securing it with stitches.

 What happens during recovery?